otaniemi-triforce/M.A.T.C.H./README.md

  * Install the Mugen with some set of characters
  * Install python 3.9
  * From pip install:
-    * twitchio, discord.py, ReadWriteMemory, pywin32 - depending on what kind of bots you want
+    * twitchio, discord.py, ReadWriteMemory, pywin32
  *  ~~Choose whether you wish to have the plain Discord version or the more advanced Discord/Twitch Multibot-version.~~
     * The plain discord version of the system is basically deprecated at this point.
  * Create accounts for Discord/Twitch bots.
 Instructions to these are available from those services.